 Thermal Tapes are thin adhesive tapes that are thermally conductive.
-Their thermal conductivity is way lower than thermal pads and thermal pastes, and they are generally used to hold components together that generates heat, because they can withstand high temperatures without breaking down.
-They are not preferred for their thermal transfer ability but are generally used in combination with thermal pads and thermal paste to mount, bond or hold heatsinks or other components.
+Their thermal conductivity is way lower than thermal pads and thermal pastes, and they are generally used to hold components together that generate heat because they can withstand high temperatures without breaking down.
+They are not preferred for their thermal transferability but are generally used in combination with thermal pads and thermal paste to mount, bond, or hold heatsinks or other components.

-A generic or standard double-sided thermal adhesive tape having thermal conductivity of 1.5 W/mk.
-It is 20mm wide and 25M in length, and is available in thickness of 0.15mm and 0.25mm.
-The thermal tape is electrically non-conductive, and has high tensile strength and strong adhesion to hold any device in place firmly.
+A generic or standard double-sided thermal adhesive tape having a thermal conductivity of 1.5 W/mK.
+It is 20mm wide and 25M in length and is available in thicknesses of 0.15mm and 0.25mm.
+The thermal tape is electrically non-conductive and has high tensile strength and strong adhesion to hold any device in place firmly.

-This thermal adhesive tape has variety of applications as it can be used for use with Heatsinks, LED, IGBT module, IC Chip, CPU, GPU, RAM Modules, MOS Tubes, SSD Drives, 3D Printers, LED TVs, Automotive and in other electronic and industrial equipment, devices or appliances.
-It can operate in temperature range of -30 to +150 °C, and has lifespan of 5 years.
+This thermal adhesive tape has a variety of applications as it can be used for use with Heatsinks, LED, IGBT modules, IC Chip, CPU, GPU, RAM Modules, MOS Tubes, SSD Drives, 3D Printers, LED TVs, Automotive and other electronic and industrial equipment, devices or appliances.
+It can operate in a temperature range of -30 to +150 °C and has a lifespan of 5 years.

 |Aikenuo Thermal Adhesive Tape Specifications|